 - Each course is evaluated, either by a detailed assignment (10-15 pages) where the students are asked to solve a practical case or to think about a legal problem, or by a set of shorter assignments, based on reading.

-- A written exam (in an approved exam centre near the student's home) closes the Master 1.
+- A written exam (in an approved exam center near the student's residence) concludes the Master 1.

-- The oral defence of the thesis or internship report closes the Master 2.
+- The oral defense of the thesis or internship report concludes the Master 2.